macmanes-lab/EMBL_Workshop/Assembly_tutorial.md

   - BUSCO and TransRate
 - Quantifying transcript expression levels
   - Using Salmon
-- Functionally annotating transcripts (time permitting)
+- Functionally annotating transcripts (won't get here, but see code)
   - dammit
 - Predicting coding regions (won't get here, but see code)
   - TransDecoder